JohnMBrandt/JohnMBrandt.github.io/_blog/sentence-similarity.md

 efficiency and accuracy.

 The transformer-based architecture has high accuracy but greater computational requirements.
-Self-attention [@attention] is used to create sentence embeddings that account for word order and importance.
+Self-attention is used to create sentence embeddings that account for word order and importance.
 The model uses multi-task learning to foster generalizability by updating a single encoder based on performance on a skip-thought-like task using the transformer in place of the LSTM, a conversational input-response task, and supervised classification.
-The deep averaging network (DAN) approach generates a sentence encoding using the architecture proposed by [@dan], sacrificing accuracy for reduced compute time.
+The deep averaging network (DAN) approach generates a sentence encoding using the architecture proposed by the authors, sacrificing accuracy for reduced compute time.

 USE is trained on a variety of web data, including Wikipedia, news,